What Does the Crossbuck Sign Mean?

 The Warning Sign and the Crossbuck Sign

-You cannot be too careful when approaching a highway-rail intersection.
-The circular warning sign is located ahead of the crossing.
+You must be careful when approaching a highway-rail intersection.
+You will most likely see the circular warning sign ahead of the crossing.
 It indicates that you should slow down, look, and listen.

-At the railroad crossing you will see the white crossbuck sign.
-It is a regulatory sign that has the same meaning as a yield sign.
+At the railroad crossing, you will see the white crossbuck sign.
+It is a regulatory sign with the same meaning as a yield sign.
 If a train is approaching, you must yield the right-of-way.

 Trains Can’t Stop Quickly

 Remember, trains always have the right-of-way.
-They cannot swerve, stop quickly, or change directions to avoid a collision.
+They cannot swerve, stop quickly, or change directions to avoid collisions.

 Passive Rail Grade Crossings

-A passive crossing is a crossing with no signals or gates that stop you if a train is approaching.
-You will often just see the Crossbuck sign and an indication of the number of tracks (if more than one).
+A passive crossing is a crossing with no signals or gates.
+You will often see the Crossbuck sign and an indication of the number of tracks (if more than one).
+Stop you if a train is approaching.

-Research shows that many road users don’t understand the regulatory meaning of the Crossbuck sign.
-This is why you will see additional signs at passive crossings in the future.
+Research shows that many road users need help understanding the regulatory meaning of the Crossbuck sign.
+As a result, you will likely see additional signs at passive crossings.

-By 2019, all passive crossings will have either an additional yield sign or a stop sign.
-Crossings that require a stop probably have the additional stop sign already, but yield signs are not that common.
-Expect to see more of them in a near future.
+Most passive crossings will have either an additional yield sign or a stop sign.
+Crossings that require a stop already have the additional stop sign, but yield signs are rare.
+Expect to see more of them in the future.

 Manual on Uniform Traffic Control Devices